-Default Date: For CAIS 8 records, the date of default is the date at which the lender decides that the account has gone into default (as defined below) and has decided to file a CAIS 8 against that customer.
+Default Date: For status 8 records, the date of default is the date at which the lender decides that the account has gone into default (as defined below) and has decided to file a status code 8 (default) against that customer.

 Credit Limit: This should be populated with the 'overdraft limit' as disclosed to the customer.
-Any shadow limit that the CAIS member holds and the customer is not aware of should not be supplied in this field.
+Any shadow limit that the member holds and the customer is not aware of should not be supplied in this field.
 The sharing of overdraft limits is not mandatory as some lenders manage current accounts taking into account the wider customer picture.
 In this scenario, reporting apparent excess whilst managing the position internally with a different approach could be misleading.
-The CAIS members should provide this where appropriate.
+Members should provide this where appropriate.